The Safer Needles Network

 Aims and Objectives

-• The Safer Needles Network aims to minimise the number of needlestick injuries.
+• The Safer Needles Network aims to minimise the number of sharps injuries.

-• This is to be achieved by promoting preventive measures and safer systems of working such as improved training and education, use of standard (universal) precautions, the provision of safer needles and safe disposal of sharps.
+• This is to be achieved by promoting preventative measures and safer systems of working including improved information, training and education, safer working practices and safe disposal of sharps and the provision of safer needles/sharps.

-• The Network's principal objective is to facilitate implementation and compliance with the national guidance issued by NHS Employers on the management of needlestick injury*.
+• The Network’s principal objective is to facilitate implementation and compliance with the ‘Health and Safety (Sharps Instruments in Healthcare) Regulations 2013’.
 It will achieve this by:

-- continuing to raise awareness of the risks from needlestick injuries;
+- Continuing to raise awareness of the risks from sharps injuries;

-- maintaining relationships with those bodies which have a duty of care for employees in the NHS; and
+- Maintaining relationships with those bodies which have a duty of care for employees in the healthcare sector in the UK; and

-- monitoring the effectiveness of the guidance in achieving the aims of the Network.
+- Monitoring the effectiveness of the Regulations in achieving the aims of the Network.

-• The Network will seek to achieve a significant reduction in blood and body-fluid exposures so that by 2008 at least 90% of NHS Trusts can demonstrate compliance with the guidance by measuring the implementation of proper surveillance and reporting procedures, training and education and the availability of safety devices.
+• The Network will seek to achieve its aims, including implementation of and compliance with the Regulations by promoting, monitoring and measuring the implementation of proper surveillance and reporting procedures, the provision of information, training and education and the availability of safety devices.

 The Safer Needles Network

-• The membership of the Safer Needles Network is drawn from the organisations that represent health care workers, such as trade unions and professional organisations, individual clinicians with expertise in this area and manufacturers of the different technologies.
+• The membership of the Safer Needles Network includes organisations that represent healthcare workers, such as trades unions and professional organisations, employers’ organisations, individual clinicians with expertise in this area, manufacturers of the different technologies and Government/NHS agencies.

 About our Chairman